-You'll need about one minute to read this article.
+You will need roughly 3 minutes to read this article.

-We require port 22 to clone your repository to run your builds and port 433 for status and clone requests.
+We require port 22 to clone your repository to run your builds and port 443 for status and clone requests.

 Note that Bitbucket Server uses port 7999 rather than port 22.

 To check that these ports are open you can run the following against your server from your local machine:

 nc -v -w1 yourserver.com 22 Connection to yourserver.com 22 port [tcp/ssh] succeeded! nc -v -w1 yourserver.com 443 Connection to yourserver.com 443 port [tcp/https] succeeded!